-As an extension of the initial professional development effort undertaken in the first SPIRIT project, a second project, called SPIRIT 2.0 was conceptualized to build upon the creative synergy of these teachers, and to create a middle school educational robotics curriculum by 2013.
+As an extension of the initial professional development effort undertaken in the first SPIRIT project, a second project, called SPIRIT 2.0 was conceptualized to build upon the creative synergy of these teachers, and to create a middle school educational robotics curriculum by the end of 2013.
 The curriculum will comprise a set of instructional modules organized into flexible, Internet-accessible lessons and lesson support materials.
 This SPIRIT curriculum is targeting the instruction of specific topics or "touch points" in science, technology, engineering, and mathematics (STEM).
-A total of 305 teachers that have now been trained in SPIRIT summer institutes, workshops, and graduate courses, are now routinely contributing lesson and classroom ideas to the SPIRIT 2.0 curriculum development efforts.
+A total of 420 teachers that have now been trained in SPIRIT summer institutes, workshops, and graduate courses, are now routinely contributing lesson and classroom ideas to the SPIRIT 2.0 curriculum development efforts.
 Thus, the focus of the SPIRIT 2.0 curriculum effort consists of: 1) to develop a Grades 5-8 educational robotics curriculum that will enhance the student learning of STEM concepts; 2) to refine curriculum in an extended development process, using peer editing, expert review, pilot testing, and field-testing; 3) to integrate a series of assessments into the curriculum; 4) to extend the newly developed CEENBoT platform with technical enhancements, hardware tutorials, software guidelines, and a Graphical Programming Interface; 5) to create a cyberinfrastructure support environment, including a flexible sequencing of all curriculum materials; and 6) to scale the use of the curriculum, by use of national workshops.
-We have made significant progress in all of these focus areas.
+We have made significant progress in all of these focus areas, and as we enter our 2013 no cost extension period, we are undertaking final enhancement efforts to build a sustainable future for the project.